-As discussed in section 1 and elsewhere in the literature, the onset of the U.S. financial crisis was soon followed by large, unusually synchronized, real contractions across many advanced and emerging market economies, with Canada among them.
-Taking as given that financial contagion was instrumental in driving the business cycle synchronization over this episode, our model's predictions in section 5.3 suggest that international goods trade also may have had a role in transmitting the effects of the U.S. shock to its trading partners, especially ones with comparatively large exposure to trade.
+As discussed in section 1 and elsewhere in the literature, the onset of the U.S. financial crisis was followed by large, synchronized contractions across many advanced and emerging market economies, with Canada among them.
+Taking as given that financial contagion was critical in driving the business cycle synchronization over this episode, our model's predictions in section 5.3 suggest that international trade also may have had a role in transmitting the effects of the U.S. shock to its trading partners, especially ones with comparatively large exposure to trade.
 Those results in conjunction with the analysis from section 5.1 indicate that the dynamics of investment and the changes in the underlying distributions of firms that prompt them are central in propagating financial market disturbances within and across countries.

-Confronted with synchronized credit shocks, our model predicts lengthy investment contractions of considerable size when compared with the declines in aggregate productivity, and that these disproportionately affect young, growing firms.
-The latter fact has persistent implications for both countries' firm distributions, slowing aggregate investment and TFP reversion and thus recoveries in aggregate capital and GDP.
-Country 2's recovery is further gradualized by the extra stock and added distributional disruption implied by early date investment infusions from country-1 households.
+In response to synchronized credit shocks, our model predicts investment contractions of considerable size relative to the declines in aggregate productivity.
+Because young, growing firms are disproportionately affected, both countries' firm distributions are persistently disrupted, slowing aggregate investment and TFP reversion and thus the recoveries in aggregate capital and GDP.
+Country 2's recovery is further gradualized by the extra stock and added distributional disruption implied by initial investment infusions from country-1 households.
 These results are broadly consistent with the prolonged stagnation of investment seen in the United States and Canada following the global financial crisis, to which we now turn.